Grassroots Currencies: Foundations for Grassroots Digital Economies: Economic Scenarios of Grassroots Currencies

-\mypara{Scenarios for Corporate Grassroots Cryptocurrencies} In the past, companies that had captive employees (e.g. remote miners or loggers towns) paid employees with company currency termed \emph{scrips}, with which the employees could purchase goods at company-owned shops, resulting in the company controlling the entire economy of the town~\cite{green2011company}.
-With grassroots cryptocurrencies, the situation is the opposite: If the corporation and its empoloyees both use grassroots cryptocurrencies, then the corporation should pay an employee's salary using the employee's coin.
+\item \textbf{Corporation Mutual Credit Lines.} In the past, companies that had captive employees (e.g. remote miners or loggers towns) paid employees with company currency termed \emph{scrips}, with which the employees could purchase goods at company-owned shops, resulting in the company controlling the entire economy of the town~\cite{green2011company}.
+With grassroots currencies, the situation is the opposite: If a corporation and its empoloyees both use grassroots currencies, then the corporation should pay an employee's salary using the employee's coins.

-\begin{enumerate}[leftmargin=*] \item \textbf{Corporation Mutual Credit Lines.} A corporation, or a cooperative, may issue its own grassroots cryptocurrency and price it goods and services in terms of that currency.
+More generally, a corporation, or a cooperative, may issue its own grassroots currency and price it goods and services in terms of that currency.
 People who wish to purchase goods and services from the corporation would than have to obtain company currency, either via a mutual credit line, by redeeming it from others, or by purchasing it from the corporation at market price.
 Once customers hold company currency they are captive, and a smart company would do its upmost to keep them and have them purchase as much company currency as possible (e.g. Starbucks had unspent stored value of \$1.63Bn on its prepaid cards \href{https://www.nfcw.com/whats-new-in-payments/unspent-stored-value-on-starbucks-prepaid-cards-nears-us1-63bn/}{as of July 2021}).
 More generally, a corporation should strive to establish mutual credit lines with its employees, suppliers and customers, providing it with liquidity without external capital or bank credit.
+Such mutual credit lines, if within a given community, could also function as collateral for a mutual credit line between the corporation and the community bank.

-\item \textbf{Community Bank Credit Line for Local Corporations.} A community can support starting and growing local businesses without external capital or credit, by providing them with mutual credit line, as follows.
-Suppose a local corporation has created its corporate cryptocurrency and using it has established mutual credit lines with its local employees, local customers and local suppliers, which are extant community members with community bank credit.
-Then the community bank can open a mutual line of credit with the corporation, exchanging community coins with corporate coins, and use the mutual lines of credit between the corporation and extant bank customers (people and other local corporations) as collateral. \end{enumerate}
+\item \textbf{Central Banks Grassroots Currencies.} A central bank (e.g., the European Central Bank or the Federal Reserve) can operate in the grassroots digital economy via its own Central Bank Grassroots Currency (CBGC).
+We contend that CBGCs can be a more effective realisation of the notion of Central Bank Digital Currency (CBDC), than having the CBDC be a digital twin of the fiat currency issued by the bank (which is mostly digital anyway).